-4.195 In addition, since the Third Review Conference, 32 States Parties informed the Secretariat that they had adopted legislation covering some of the initial measures.
-The Secretariat continues to work and liaise with the remaining 70 States Parties that have yet to adopt comprehensive implementing legislation.
-As a result of various legislative assistance programmes, 56 out of these 70 States Parties have developed draft implementing legislation, three of which have submitted their draft bills before their respective parliaments.
+4.198 In addition, since the Third Review Conference, 33 States Parties informed the Secretariat that they had adopted legislation covering some of the initial measures.
+Thirty-eight States Parties have yet to report on the adoption of legislation.
+The Secretariat continues to work and liaise with these 71 States Parties that have yet to adopt comprehensive implementing legislation.
+As a result of various legislative assistance programmes, 54 out of these 71 States Parties have developed draft implementing legislation, six of which have submitted their draft bills before their respective parliaments.